April 07, 2013|By HOWARD DUKES | South Bend Tribune Staff Writer

 "They are trying to force a sound and products on people," he says.

-Gullens says that people who listen to "MoMEntum" will hear songs that will make them want to dance.
+Gullens says that people who listen to "MoMEntum" will hear songs that will make them want to dance, make love or even cry.
+I want to talk upon them emotions again.

 Gullens says that many longtime fans of contemporary urban music say the music has lacked that kind of raw sound for the last 10 or 15 years.